 If you would like to receive more fine-grained and personalized update alerts about fixes that are relevant to the version and features you use, please consider subscribing to MySQL Enterprise (a commercial MySQL offering).
 For more details please see http://www.mysql.com/products/enterprise/advisors.html.

 GROUP BYclause inside a subquery caused a server crash.
 (Bug #44290)

 On 64-bit systems, a

-column with a maximum length less than the converted floating-point value length.
+CHARcolumn with a maximum length less than the converted floating-point value length.
 (Bug #43833)

 Using an XML function such as

 ExtractValue()more than once in a single query could produce erroneous results.
 (Bug #43183)